DePhille/PiEye/README.md

 # PiEye
 PiEye is a C++11 library providing fast and easy access to the Raspberry Pi camera using OpenCV.
-The library uses the camera's MMAL interface to cummincate.
+The library uses the camera's MMAL interface to communicate.

 Credits go to [RaspiCam] and the Raspberry Pi [raspivid and raspistill] programs, serving as an inspiration for this library.